Zir0-93/zir0-93.github.io/_posts/2016-09-12-BluemixPaaSVsContainers.md

 ![testtable](/images/testtable.PNG)
 <br>
-Overall the containers seem to outperform Bluemix PaaS instances by large margin.
-This is surprising because containers form the infrastructure of most PaaS environments so you would not expect a major difference.
+Overall the containers seem to outperform Bluemix PaaS instances by a large margin.
+This is surprising because containers are what power PaaS environments so in theory there should not be a significant difference in the performance.
 What is even more surprising however, is the cost of Bluemix PaaS instances compared to that of IBM Containers.
 As of now, 4 1-GB Bluemix
 PaaS instances cost $175.35 and 4 1-GB IBM Containers $72.43.